priyank-purohit/PostGUI/README.md

 ## Installation

+### Pre-requisite

+A local PostgreSQL database with your data.
+Alternatively, following the Installation section will get you started with a sample database.

 ### Get Software
 1. Install [Node.js](https://nodejs.org/en/).
 1. Install [PostgreSQL](https://www.postgresql.org/download/).
 If you already have a PostgreSQL database running on your personal computer, skip this step.